Book of Numbers (novel): Edward Snowden

-Cohen wrote the novel before the Edward Snowden leaks, but the narrative predicts several of the government initiatives revealed by Snowden.
+Cohen wrote the novel before the Edward Snowden leaks, but the narrative anticipates several of the government initiatives revealed by Snowden.

 In 2019, it was confirmed by The New Republic that Cohen assisted Snowden with the writing of Snowden's memoir, Permanent Record.
 In the acknowledgments of Permanent Record, Snowden thanks Cohen, writing, "Over the last nine months, Joshua Cohen has taken me to writing school, helping to transform my rambling reminiscences and capsule manifestos into a book that I hope he can be proud of."

 Of the relationship between Cohen and Snowden, The New York Times wrote, "It’s like a recursive loop of life imitating art imitating life; in Cohen’s Book of Numbers, published in 2015, a novelist named Joshua Cohen is hired to ghostwrite the autobiography of a mysterious tech billionaire … whose search-engine company happens to be sharing information with government agencies."